animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 `<gfe:cache enable-auto-reconnect="[true|false*]">` attribute to `true`.

-Generally, `auto-reconnect` should only be enabled in cases where Spring Data for GemFire's XML namespace is used to configure and bootstrap a new, non-application GemFire server added to a cluster. 'auto-reconnect' should not be enabled when Spring Data for GemFire is used to develop and build a GemFire application that also happens to be a peer `Cache` member of the GemFire cluster.
+Generally, `auto-reconnect` should only be enabled in cases where Spring Data for VMware GemFire's XML namespace is used to configure and bootstrap a new, non-application GemFire server added to a cluster. 'auto-reconnect' should not be enabled when Spring Data for VMware GemFire is used to develop and build a GemFire application that also happens to be a peer `Cache` member of the GemFire cluster.